ECP-WarpX/WarpX/Docs/source/usage/parameters.rst

 ================

 .. note::
-   :cpp:`amrex::Parser` (see :ref:`running-cpp-parameters-parser`) is used for the right-hand-side of all input parameters that consist of one or more floats, so expressions like ``<species_name>.density_max = "2.+1."`` and/or using user-defined constants are accepted.
+   :cpp:`amrex::Parser` (see :ref:`running-cpp-parameters-parser`) is used for the right-hand-side of all input parameters that consist of one or more integers or floats, so expressions like ``<species_name>.density_max = "2.+1."`` and/or using user-defined constants are accepted.
 See below for more detail.

 .. _running-cpp-parameters-overall: